Mayaenite/Omniverse_Wingman/README.md

 ### This is currenty a very (if you will) beta.
 what do i mean by that.

-There is very little error checking and it has not been fully tested even by me.
+There is very little error checking and i need to flush out how it scans for ext packages.

-Im currently on a large project so i just wanted to get this up can running and curse profusely at it as I go.

 so if you do test this out all feedback is welcome good or bad. please feel free to prase or ridicule me.